lindsayjohnston/CSS-study/README.md

 Examples of CSS styles with HTML

 ## Goal:
-To use the CSS Grid system to create an attractive and responsive landing page for my CS projects.
+Use the CSS Grid system to create an attractive landing page for my CS projects.

 ### Plan:
 Goal for the page: entice someone to hire me as a Software Engineer by showcasing my CS work in an attractive way